webprofusion/certify-docs/docs/guides/licensing.md

 ## Company Information
 Certify The Web is a suite of products including the *Certify Certificate Manager* application and the *Certify DNS* service provided by **Webprofusion Pty Ltd (https://webprofusion.com)**.

-We are a small business based in Western Australia, established in Australia in 2017.
+We are a small business based in Western Australia, established in 2017.
 If you need to add our vendor details to your system please use the following:

-Name: Webprofusion Pty Ltd ATF The Webprofusion Trust
+- Name: Webprofusion Pty Ltd ATF The Webprofusion Trust
-ABN: 44617880583
+- Address: Unit 9A, 151 Herdsman Parade, Wembley, WA 6014, Australia
-DUNS Number: 744563927
+- ABN: 44617880583
-Address: Unit 9A, 151 Herdsman Parade, Wembley, WA 6014, Australia
+- DUNS Number: 744563927

 We are a small business with no tax presence outside of Australia.
 We do not currently provide:
 - International ISO accreditation numbers etc.